celo-org/docs/blog/03-20-2023-decentralized-land-auction-smart-contract/Decentralized-Land-Auction-Smart-Contract.md

 - `totalSupply`: returns the total amount of tokens in existence.

-`balanceOf`: returns the balance of tokens in a specific account.
+- `balanceOf`: returns the balance of tokens in a specific account.

-`allowance`: returns the remaining number of tokens that an approved account can transfer from another account.
+- `allowance`: returns the remaining number of tokens that an approved account can transfer from another account.

-`Transfer event`: emitted when tokens are successfully transferred from one account to another.
+`- Transfer event`: emitted when tokens are successfully transferred from one account to another.

-`Approval event`: emitted when an approval event occurs, indicating that one account is authorized to withdraw from another account.
+- `Approval event`: emitted when an approval event occurs, indicating that one account is authorized to withdraw from another account.

 By including this interface, we enable our smart contract to interact with any ERC20 token that implements these functions.
 This means that our smart contract can transfer, approve, and transferFrom tokens for any ERC20 token that follows this standard.